Depression During Pregnancy

 Is it common to get depressed during pregnancy?

-Depression is almost as commonly seen in pregnant women as it is in non-pregnant women.
+Depression is almost as commonly seen in pregnant people as it is in non-pregnant people.
 This condition can happen at any time in your life, including during pregnancy.

 What factors increase my risk of being depressed during pregnancy?